 Summer Exhibition, Zeitgeist Arts Projects, London, England

-Unspecified, Sluice, London Biennale, England
+Unspecified, Sluice, London Biennial, England

-Ruins In Time , Crypt Gallery, project founded by the City of Munich Department of Arts and Culture, London, England
+Ruins in Time, Crypt Gallery, project founded by the City of Munich Department of Arts and Culture, London, England

 2014